rayjaywolf/investinex/README.md

 ## 🛠️ Getting Started

-To get started with Samaritan AI, you'll need to run the development server:
+To get started with Nexus AI, you'll need to run the development server:

 ```bash
 npm run dev